jason1985/DoggyApp/README.md

 # DoggyApp - Work in Progress (not finished)
 ## Current Functionality
-The App currently uses `retrofit` to get a list of dog breeds from the DogApi to populate a `RecyclerView` in `MainActivity`.
+- The App currently uses `retrofit` to get a list of dog breeds from the DogApi to populate a `RecyclerView` in `MainActivity`.
+- Each breed name has an `OnClickListener` that goes to the Gallery Screen.
+- Gallery Screen displays pictures of selected breed with `glide`.
 ## TODO
 ### Dog Breed Screen
 - [ ] modify api call to get sub breeds as well
-- [ ] Add a title to the top of screen (Choose a Dog Breed)
+- [x] Add a title to the top of screen (Choose a Dog Breed)
 - [ ] add styling to Dog Breed Screen
-- [ ] add onTouch functionality to select breed and switch to Gallery Screen
+- [x] add onTouch functionality to select breed and switch to Gallery Screen
-- [ ] add api call to get pictures from selected breed
+- [x] add api call to get pictures from selected breed
 ### Gallery Screen
-- [ ] Add Gallery Activity
+- [x] Add Gallery Activity
-- [ ] display pictures of selected breed
+- [x] display pictures of selected breed
 - [ ] onTouch of picture toggles favorite/unfavorite
 - [ ] favorited picture identified by a heart/paw icon on corner of picture
 - [ ] add persistence for favorites